 This takes quite a while and does a lot of work.
 Some differences are to be expected, since tests include date, time, and local host information.
-There also sometimes are insignificant differences in the format of floating-point numbers, the order of random numbers, and the results of sorting (relating to stability).
-See the main Makefile for more information if you want to run tests individually.
+There also may be insignificant differences in the format of floating-point numbers and the order of random numbers.
+In addition to Test-all there are some individual tests of optional features.
+See the main Makefile for more information about the tests.